hqabcxyxz/note/论文/adVAE 翻译.md

 $$

-The first termLMS E(x,xr) is the mean squared er-ror (MSE) between the inputs and their reconstructions.The second termLK LD(μ,σ) regularizes the encoder byencouraging the approximate posteriorqφ(z|x) to matchthe priorp(z).
-To hold the tradeoffbetween these twotargets, each KLD target term is multiplied by a scalinghyperparameterλ.
+The first term $L_{MSE}(x,x_r)$ is the mean squared error (MSE) between the inputs and their reconstructions.The second term $L_{KLD}(μ,σ)$ regularizes the encoder by encouraging the approximate posterior $q_\phi(z|x)$ to match the prior $p(z)$.
+To hold the trade off between these two targets, each KLD target term is multiplied by a scaling hyper-parameter $\lambda$.

+$L_{MSE}(x,x_r)$是输入和重建的平方差,$L_{KLD}(u,\sigma)$是通过使$q_\phi(z|x)$逼近$p(z)$来对编码器进行正则的.通过对每个KLD乘上一个权重超参$\lambda$来平衡这两个目标.

-AEs define the reconstruction error as the anomalyscore in the test phase, whereas VAEs use the recon-struction probability [13] to detect outliers.
-To estimatethe probabilistic anomaly score, VAEs samplezaccord-ing to the priorpθ(z) forLtimes and calculate the aver-age reconstruction error as the reconstruction probabil-ity.
-This is why VAEs work more robustly than tradi-tional AEs in the anomaly detection domain.
+AEs define the reconstruction error as the anomaly score in the test phase, whereas VAEs use the reconstruction probability [13] to detect outliers.
+To estimate the probabilistic anomaly score, VAEs sample $z$ according to the prior $p_θ(z)$ for $L$ times and calculate the average reconstruction error as the reconstruction probability.
+This is why VAEs work more robustly than traditional AEs in the anomaly detection domain.

+AE将重构误差定义为测试阶段的异常分数,而VAE则使用重构概率[13]来检测离群点.为了估计异常分数概率,VAE从先验$p_\theta(z)$中采样$L$次来得到样本$z$,并计算平均重构误差来作为重构概率.这就是为何VAE比传统AE在异常检测领域更加鲁棒的原因.

+### 2.4 GAN-based Anomaly Detection
+Since GANs [12] were first proposed in 2014, GANshave  become  increasingly  popular  and  have  been  ap-plied for diverse tasks.
+A GAN model comprises twocomponents,  which  contest  with  each  other  in  a  cat-and-mouse game, called the generator and discrimina-tor.
+The generator creates samples that resemble the realdata, while the discriminator tries to recognize the fake samples from the real ones.
+The generator of a GANsynthesizes  informative  potential  outliers  to  assist  thediscriminator  in  describing  a  boundary  that  can  sepa-rate outliers from normal data effectively [24].
+Whena sample is input into a trained discriminator, the out-put of the discriminator is defined as the anomaly score.However, suffering from the mode collapsing problem,GANs  usually  could  not  learn  the  boundaries  of  nor-mal data well, which reduces the effectiveness of GANsin anomaly detection applications.
+To solve this prob-lem, [24] propose MOGAAL and suggest stopping op-timizing the generator before convergence and expand-ing  the  network  structure  from  a  single  generator  tomultiple generators with different objectives.
+In addi-tion, WGAN-GP [36], one of the most advanced GANframeworks,  proposes a Wasserstein distance and gra-dient  penalty  trick  to  avoid  mode  collapsing.
+In  ourexperiments, we also compared the anomaly detectionperformance between a plain GAN and WGAN-GP.

+## 3.Self-adversarisal Variational Autoencoder

+n    this    section,a    self-adversarialVariationalAutoencoder  (adVAE)  for  anomaly  detection  is  pro-posed.
+To customize plain VAE to fit anomaly detec-tion  tasks,  we  propose  the  assumption  of  a  Gaussiananomaly prior and introduce the self-adversarial mech-anism into traditional VAE.
+The proposed method con-sists of three modules:  an encoder netE, a generativenetG, and a Gaussian transformer netT.

+There are two competitive relationships in the train-ing  phase  of  our  method:  (1)  To  generate  a  potentialanomalous  prior  distribution  and  enhance  the  genera-tor’s ability to discriminate between normal and anoma-lous priors, we train the Gaussian transformerTand thegeneratorGwith adversarial objectives simultaneously.(2) To produce more realistic samples in a competitivemanner and make the encoder learn to discern, we trainthe generator and the encoder analogously to the gener-ator and discriminator in GANs.

+According to equation (3), there are two componentsin the objective function of VAEs:LMS EandLK LD.
+Thecost function of adVAE is a modified combination ob-jective of these two terms.
+In the following, we describethe training phase in subsections 3.1 to 3.3 and subsec-tions 3.4 to 3.6 address the testing phase.

+### 3.1 Training Step 1: Competition between T and G
+The  generator  of  plain  VAE  is  often  so  powerfulthat  it  maps  all  the  Gaussian  latent  code  to  the  high-dimensional  data  space,  even  if  the  latent  code  is  encoded from anomalous samples.
+Through the competi-tion betweenTandG, we introduce an effective regu-larization into the generator.
+Our  anomalous  prior  assumption  suggests  that  it  isdifficult  for  the  generator  of  plain  VAE  to  distinguishthe normal and the anomalous latent code, because theyhave overlaps in the latent space.
+To solve this problem,we synthesize anomalous latent variables and make thegenerator discriminate the anomalous from the normallatent code.
+As shown in Figure 2 (a),  we freeze theweights ofEand updateGandTin this training step.The Gaussian transformerTreceives the normal Gaus-sian latent variableszencoded from the normal trainingsamples as the inputs and transformszto the anomalousGaussian latent variableszTwith different meanμTandstandard deviationσT.Taims at reducing the KLD be-tween{z;μ,σ}and{zT;μT,σT}, andGtries to generateas different as possible samples from such two similarlatent codes

+Given a datapointx∈Rd, the objective function in his competition process can be defined as